schranz-search/schranz-search/docs/index.rst

 - ``schranz-search/laravel-package`` - Integrates SEAL into the Laravel framework.
 - ``schranz-search/symfony-bundle`` - Integrates SEAL into the Symfony framework.
 - ``schranz-search/spiral-bridge`` - Integrates SEAL into the Spiral framework.
+- ``schranz-search/mezzio-module`` - Integrates SEAL into the Mezzio framework.

 Have also a look at the following tags: